rsocket/rsocket-rust/README.md

 [![License](https://img.shields.io/github/license/rsocket/rsocket-rust.svg)](https://github.com/rsocket/rsocket-rust/blob/master/LICENSE)
 [![GitHub Release](https://img.shields.io/github/release-pre/rsocket/rsocket-rust.svg)](https://github.com/rsocket/rsocket-rust/releases)

-> rsocket-rust is an implementation of the RSocket protocol in Rust.
+> rsocket-rust is an implementation of the RSocket protocol in Rust(1.39+).
 It's an **alpha** version and still under active development. **Do not use it in a production environment!**

 ## Example